TALs-Education/HomeExperiments/README.md

    - (Optional) MATLAB/Simulink for model-based design and simulation.

 3. **Basic Experiment Flow**
-   - Assemble hardware following the [Experiment Manual](https://docs.google.com/document/d/e/2PACX-1vTPUhsmN9pzYHgXOWRKwX2BtyRtxThCYWmVOfnkxVCWbyEGNXG4-kLLJMpkjMgp8psmi3ngpcFQB8Ji/pub).
+   - Review hardware following the [Experiment Manual](https://docs.google.com/document/d/e/2PACX-1vTPUhsmN9pzYHgXOWRKwX2BtyRtxThCYWmVOfnkxVCWbyEGNXG4-kLLJMpkjMgp8psmi3ngpcFQB8Ji/pub).
    - Run your first motor control sketch in the Arduino IDE.
    - (Optional) Explore Simulink models to simulate your motor control algorithm, then upload it to the Arduino board for real-world testing.